MelikeKoyuncu/Fordjupad_Pythonprogrammering/README.md

 2. config.py          # Configuration file for SQL Server and selected indicators.

-3. gender_prepare.ipynb # Jupyter notebook for data exploration and updating indicators.

-4. gender_api.py      # Contains functions for fetching and transforming data from excel file.
+3. gender_api.py      # Contains functions for fetching and transforming data from excel file.

-5. database.py        # Manages SQL Server connection and data insertion.
+4. database.py        # Manages SQL Server connection and data insertion.

-6. test_pipeline.py   # Unit tests for the functionality of the data pipeline.
+5. test_pipeline.py   # Unit tests for the functionality of the data pipeline.

-7. process.log        # Log file that records the process steps and errors.
+6. process.log        # Log file that records the process steps and errors.